whage/thesis/thesis.md

 that make up the derivation serve as markers for assigning types to the expression at the root of the derivation.
 [@pfpl-2016], [@cardelli-96], [@ranta2012]

+## A short history of type systems
+The first type systems appeared in the 1950s, when the designers of the Fortran language wanted to make numerical computations more efficient by distinguishing between integer-valued arithmetic expressions and real-valued ones.
+This allowed the compiler to generate the appropriate machine instruction making the program more efficient.
+[@tapl], [@tt-oop]

+> In the late 1950s and early 1960s, this classification was extended to structured data (arrays of records, etc.)
+> and higher-order functions.
+In the 1970s, a number of even richer concepts (parametric polymorphism,
+> abstract data types, module systems, and subtyping) were introduced, and type systems emerged as a field in its own right.
+> At the same time, computer scientists began to be aware of the connections between the type systems
+> found in programming languages and those studied in mathematical logic, leading to a rich interplay
+> that continues to the present.
+> [@tapl, p.
+10]

+**TODO:**

+- the different stages of development
+- important innovations
+- timeline

 # Type checking

 Type checking is the process of deciding whether a term is well typed or not.